Chaz Newton-Smith Chaz Newton-Smith

 A Weekend in the Lake District: Inspiration at The Inn at Grasmere

-Their destination?
-The Inn at Grasmere—a charming retreat nestled in the heart of one of England’s most breathtaking landscapes.
-With its cosy rooms, stunning views, and warm hospitality, it was the perfect base for a weekend of relaxation, long walks, and, of course, a little artistic inspiration.
+Their retreat was The Inn at Grasmere, a welcoming spot in the heart of one of England’s most striking landscapes.
+With its cosy rooms, sweeping views, and warm hospitality, it offered the perfect base for rest, long walks, and a touch of artistic renewal.

-As they wandered through Grasmere and Ambleside, taking in the misty hills and shimmering water, Sarah turned to Chaz and, with the conviction of someone who had just uncovered a masterpiece, said:
+As they explored Grasmere and Ambleside, Sarah, captivated by the misty hills and shimmering waters, turned to Chaz and declared:

 “You should paint this!”

-Back in his Stockport studio, the inspiration took hold.
-He created three striking paintings of the river in Ambleside, each capturing the wild energy of the water and the timeless beauty of the landscape.
-One piece even features the House Over the River, a beloved local landmark that adds a touch of history and character to the scene.
+Back in his Stockport studio, inspiration came to life.
+Chaz created three vivid paintings of the river in Ambleside, each alive with the force of rushing water and the enduring beauty of the fells.
+One piece even features the House Over the River, a beloved local landmark that lends history and charm to the scene.

-That one weekend away proved to be more than just a relaxing break—it was a catalyst for new work.
-Now, those three paintings can be viewed in person at The Springfield House Gallery, where Chaz’s bold, expressive style brings the landscapes of Ambleside to life.
+That single weekend away became more than rest—it became a spark.
+Today, those three paintings are on display at The Springfield House Gallery, where Chaz’s bold, expressive style brings Ambleside’s landscapes into vivid focus.

 Want to see them for yourself?
-Book an appointment to visit the gallery and experience the inspiration firsthand.
+Book an appointment and experience the inspiration first-hand.

 The Harlyn Bay paintings